|Native American Stories and Songs||

 Pulefano was born in 1945 in the village of Makusana on the Samoan Island of Tatula.
 His mother and father were composers and were instrumental in setting up the Samoan music for the Polynesian Cultural Center.
-Although they made their homes on Oahu to be near the Mormon Temple, Pulefano did return to Samoa and stayed for nine years, becoming a chief and living in the traditional way, in open-aired huts in the village.
+Although they made their homes on Oahu, Hawaii to be near the Mormon Temple, Pulefano did return to Samoa and stayed for nine years, becoming a chief and living in the traditional way, in open-aired huts in the village.

 During our visit, Pulefano generously provided us with tickets to visit the Cultural Center and the big stage show that night featuring, of all things, a "live" volcano.
 This is a beautiful place and well worth visiting.

 American Samoa is a group of islands in the South Pacific Ocean.
 Samoa is just one tiny group of a total of 20-30 thousand islands.
 The land base of all of these islands combined is still less than the current state of Alaska.
 The Samoan islands are believed to have been occupied for approximately 3,000 years and are sometimes called “the cradle of Polynesia.”
 It is thought that the original Samoans came from Southeast Asia but made their way to the islands long ago.